Julix91/COMP-2913/deliverables.md

 1. You will need to make http requests to fetch for data.
 Documentation is here: [YAHOO!
 Weather API](https://developer.yahoo.com/weather/)

-1. If you make the API request above, you will get data for the weather forecast for Vancouver, for the next few days.
+1. If you make the API request below, you will get data for the weather forecast for Vancouver, for the next few days.
 Display the forecast, with weather information, temperature, etc.

 1. Users of your application should be able to use the dropdown to select different cities, and see weather for them.